 Listen or read?
-Hit the play button above to listen to me read you the book review that follows, in professionally recorded audio, or, read the review below at your own pace.
-Same content either way, simply your choice on form of consumption.
+Hit the play button above to listen to me read you the book review below, in professionally recorded audio, or, read the review below at your own pace – same content either way.
+Check out my audio gear here.

 REWORK, an entrepreneurial business book by Jason Fried and David Heinemeier Hansson, gives entrepreneurs permission to shed the heavy burden of relentlessly seeking after hollow corporate business norms and walk confidently in the practice of fundamentally efficient and reasonable business practices, that while challenging the status quo, sew integrity into you and your business and arm you with the thought patterns to execute with excellence.

 Fried and Hansson, best known for co-founding Basecamp (formerly 37signals) in 1999, have assembled a collection of short essays in REWORK that challenges entrepreneurs to rethink their approach to starting, scaling, and running a business.

 As a heads up, Amazon lists REWORK as a 288 page hardcover, but just to set expectations, you’re not getting into an Ayn Rand novel here.

 There are 163 pages of actual written content, including pages that have only one or two sentences, and excluding the thank you page – yes, I counted, three times.
 There are 88 illustrations.
 The remaining 37 pages (that’s pages not signals) are non-substantive title pages and the like.

 While some people have actually gotten ticked off that Rework is not more verbose, it would actually be hypocritical of Fried and Hansson to put out a lengthy run-of-the-mill business novel – for me, hearing someone complain that they need more content just for the sake of content conjures up Press Releases are Spam from page 185.

 Fried and Hansson run a tight ship, even the standard copyright laden pages at the beginning of books are no where to be found in REWORK.